-Nominated for two BMAs for Country Artist of the Year, a New England Music Award for Country Artist of the Year and referred to as "Boston's Honky Tonk Country Queen" and "one of the best original country acts in New England," she has been featured on The Bull, Country 102.5, and indie radio stations across the country.
+Nominated for two BMAs for Country Artist of the Year, a New England Music Award for Country Artist of the Year, and referred to as "Boston's Honky Tonk Country Queen" and "one of the best original country acts in New England," she has been featured on The Bull, Country 102.5, and indie radio stations across the country.
 She's headlined and performed at festivals throughout New England, performed on Boston local television, and she has been featured in WBUR's the ARTery, HarvardEd Magazine, and music blogs from around the world.

 It's been a wild ride, but Elisa is just warming up.